melissalau189/Project-Portfolio/README.md

    streamlit run UseCase1_DeltaBusinessCase.py
    ```
 ![Dashboard Preview](dashboard_preview.png)
 > This display represents a subset of the full dashboard.
-For the full view, reference slides 10 & 11 in the [presentation](Aviation%20Project%20Slide%20Deck.pdf).
+For the full view, reference slides 10 & 11 in the [presentation](Aviation%20Project%20Slide%20Deck.pdf), or check out the short video file located in the root directory of this repository.

 ### [Case Study 2: LAX Flights Data](https://github.com/melissalau189/Project-Portfolio/blob/main/UseCase1_LAXflights.ipynb)
 * Data Source: Historical flight performance data from the pipeline